fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </figure>-->

 <img src="/early_islamic_expansion.png" alt="Early Expansion">
+<small> Early Islamic Expansion (622-850)</small>

 <details><summary>

 ## 632-634: Abu Bakr

 </summary>

-After Prophet Muhammadﷺ   died, Abu Bakr is elected as his khalifah (representative).
+After Prophet Muhammad ﷺ   dies, Abu Bakr is elected as his khalifah (representative).

 Abu Bakr (أبو بكر,, 573 – 23 August 634) was the founder and first caliph of the Rashidun Caliphate ruling from June 632 until his death.
 He was the most prominent companion, closest advisor and a father-in-law of the Islamic prophet Muhammad (c.
 570–632).